 My Name once shaped my identity, determined how I dressed, the people in my life, my conduct, my choices, and helped me to survive.
 I stated, “This is Who I Am” by presenting a job title, a role, an affiliation, a business – as though this definition was my contribution, my only way to have a place.
-I owned it.
-I was proud of it.
+I owned it and I was proud of it.

 And yet, there are times when our Name eclipses who we are.
 Crowds the process of becoming.
 And we need to let it go.
 Let go of the safety net that is our Name.

 Perhaps it is our cultural inheritance – a legacy of fear of being orphaned with no Name to call our own.
 In a world of carefully measured progress, “I don’t know” for full-grown adults is not an option but a crime worthy of rejection – Lost Souls whose potential dwindles with the memory of what once was.

 As I am further away from the Name that once defined me, I am learning to be comfortable in the unknown.
 Initially, I felt ashamed, with no response to the inevitable “what do you do?”
 In The World Out There, there is a sense of being invisible, powerless.
 Over time, though, I am coming to accept it like the shedding of a skin, getting used to the feeling of being naked, exposed.